Hello and welcome to Renee Nicole’s Kitchen!

 Work With Me

 I am available as a brand ambassador and for sponsored posts on Renee Nicole’s Kitchen.
-These partnerships allow me the opportunity to work with brands I know, trust, and use in my own home.
+These partnerships allow me to work with brands I know, trust, and use in my home.
 If you have a product that fits my food philosophy and would like to talk about a sponsored post opportunity, please email me at email@example.com to request my media kit and for more information.